-The County Council approved a revenue budget of £567.8 million on providing services during 2022/2023.
-This money came from government grants of £57.3 million, council tax of £411.2 million (after adjusting for any surplus or deficit), £111.7 million of business rates and a £12.4m contribution to reserves.
-Staffordshire has a good track record of generating cost reductions and the five-year MTFS to 2026/2027 includes a total of £19.7 million identified reductions.
+The County Council approved a net revenue budget of £649.7 million on providing services during 2023/2024.
+This money came from government grants of £92.5 million, council tax of £432.2 million (after adjusting for any surplus or deficit), £122.8 million of business rates and a £2.1m contribution from reserves.
+Staffordshire has a good track record of generating cost reductions and the five-year MTFS to 2027/2028 includes a total of £39.9 million identified reductions.

 In 2016/2017, the government first allowed local authorities to raise additional money from council tax for the costs of adult social care.
-However, the government has set limits on how much this precept can be increased and in 2022/2023, the limit was 1% for the Adult Social Care precept, which was in addition to the general limit above which a referendum would be required.
-The County Council increased its council tax by 2.99% in 2022/2023 and this was split into 1% for the Adult Social Care precept and 1.99% for the general precept.
-Most other local authorities approved similar increases and Staffordshire's council tax rate remained among the lowest of any English County Council in 2022/2023.
+However, the government has set limits on how much this precept can be increased and in 2023/2024, the limit was 2% for the Adult Social Care precept, which was in addition to the general limit above which a referendum would be required.
+The County Council increased its council tax by 4.99% in 2023/2024 and this was split into 2% for the Adult Social Care precept and 2.99% for the general precept.
+Most other local authorities approved similar increases and Staffordshire's council tax rate remained among the lowest of any English County Council in 2023/2024.